CliMA/CloudMicrophysics.jl/docs/src/MicrophysicsNonEq.md

 ## Condensation/evaporation and deposition/sublimation from Morrison and Milbrandt 2015

-Condensation/evaporation and deposition/sublimation rates are based on the difference between the water vapor specific humidity and saturation vapor specific humidity over liquid and ice at the current temperature.
+Condensation/evaporation and deposition/sublimation rates are based on the difference between the specific humidity and the specific humidity at saturation over liquid and ice at the current temperature.
 The process is modeled as a relaxation with a constant timescale.
 This formulation is derived from [MorrisonGrabowski2008_supersat](@cite) and [MorrisonMilbrandt2015](@cite), but without imposing exponential time integrators.

 !!! note
     The [MorrisonGrabowski2008_supersat](@cite) and [MorrisonMilbrandt2015](@cite)
-    papers use mass mixing ratios, not specific humidities.
+    papers use mass mixing ratios, not specific contents.
     Additionally, in their formulations they consider two different categories for liquid: cloud water and rain.
 For now we only consider cloud water and use a single relaxation timescale ``\tau_l`` (liquid) rather than separate ``\tau_c`` (cloud) and ``\tau_r`` (rain) values.